Selwyn Goldsmith Awards Panel

 Simon is a Director at Aperis Building Consultancy, a Chartered Building Surveyor and has been involved in Access Consultancy for the last 14 years.
 His experience comes from a wide variety of differing Client Sectors covering new and existing buildings.
 He is the current Chair of Management Board of The National Register of Access Consultants and he regularly sits on their interview panel for new members.
 Simon has provided CPD seminars to a variety of organisations and has spoken at national exhibition events, promoting Universal Design and Disability Awareness.
 Through his role at the NRAC, he has also been involved in the lobbying of Government to promote the role and value of Access Consultancy.
 He provides consultancy advice on many areas, including Disability Policies and legislation, with advice on the reasonableness of implementing works related to access improvements.
 Advice on the application of best practice is provided for the design of new buildings and its interpretation in relation to existing environments.

-Iain provides the client side lead on all aspects of accessibility and inclusive design for the London Legacy Development Corporation (LLDC) – the organisation responsible for Queen Elizabeth Olympic Park (QEOP) and sponsor of this year’s Selwyn Goldsmith Award for Universal Design.
+Iain provides the client-side lead on all aspects of accessibility and inclusive design for the London Legacy Development Corporation (LLDC) – the organisation responsible for Queen Elizabeth Olympic Park (QEOP).
 His role is to ensure that everything delivered by LLDC, from buildings to live events, is accessible for all end users including disabled people, older people and people from diverse faith groups.
 Iain has a passion for good design that improves people’s lives, is a consultant member of the National Register of Access Consultants and previously ran his own access consultancy.

 Jane is Director of Jane Simpson Access Ltd is an Architect and a consultant member of the National Register of Access Consultants (NRAC).
 Throughout her career Jane has developed a broad range of expertise, working within a local authority background, private practice and planning department and has over two decades of experience in inclusion.
-She sits on the NRAC advisory group, a Built Environment Expert Design Council Cabe, is the RIBA’s Specialist Practice Advisor on inclusion, representing the RIBA on the BS8300, UIA Architecture for All group Western Europe region 1, Regulations & Standards and CPD committees.
+She is a Built Environment Expert Design Council Cabe, is the RIBA’s Specialist Practice Advisor on inclusion, representing the RIBA on the BS8300, UIA Architecture for All group Western Europe region 1, Regulations & Standards, Architects for Change (AfC) and CPD committees.
 She has acted as an Inclusion Design Assessor for the Civic Trust Awards for several years.
 She provides advice on a broad range of issues, often clarifying complex aspects of the Equality Act 2010, the Special Education Needs and Disability Act 2001 and other statutory and legislative information.

 Michelle is an inclusive Environments specialist with the Centre for Accessible Environments, a leading authority on inclusive design and management.
-Michelle has specialised in accessibility and inclusive design for over 15 years, from the start of her architectural career at Penton Smart and Grimwade architects and then moving into Local Authority Building Control as Camden’s access officer.
+Michelle is passionate about high quality design and has specialised in accessibility and inclusive design for over 18 years, from the start of her architectural career at Penton Smart and Grimwade architects and then moving into Local Authority Building Control as Camden’s access officer.
 Michelle has worked on a wide range of building types and has significant experience working on listed buildings and regeneration schemes.
 She often represents CAE on the BS8300 committees and has been an active member of the London Region of the Access Association.
-Michelle is passionate about high quality design and is currently developing CAEs range of training programmes, including practical workshops on the new housing standards.
+Michelle is a co-author of the wheelchair housing design guide 3rd edition.

 David Dropkin FRSA